Lucasblld/streamlit_health_app/README.md

 All the cleaning, preprocessing, analysing have been done using python.
 And the Dashboard was created by using Streamlit.

+!! images need to be reaplce by a short video !!

 <img src="./health.png">

 <img src="./sport.png">